DavidGalicia/raspberry-pi-encryption/README.md

 # Raspberry Pi Encryption Build Script
 Creates a bootable SD card for a Raspberry Pi 5 with an encrypted root filesystem from an .img file in the current directory.
 The filesystem is decrypted using a connected USB key drive when the Raspberry Pi 5 boots.
 The script must run in Linux.

+You can obtain .img files from https://www.raspberrypi.com/software/operating-systems/

 Tested images: 2025-12-04-raspios-trixie-arm64.img

 ## Usage